NVISOsecurity/posh-dsc-windows-hardening/README.md

 ## Usage

-To apply the CIS benchmark PowerShell DSC code, follow these steps:
+To apply the CIS benchmark PowerShell DSC code, follow these steps in an elevated PowerShell prompt:

 Install the required PowerShell DSC modules: